ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 - Fargate — 1 task running 24/7 — 0.25 vCPU × 720 hours × $0.04048 + 0.5GB × 720 × $0.004445 = $7.31 + $1.60 = $8.91/month

 Winner at this volume — Lambda, by a wide margin.
-Even with INIT billing, Fargate running a persistent task is 10x more expensive at low traffic.
-Scale to zero wins.
+Even with INIT billing, a persistent Fargate task is 10x more expensive at low traffic.
+Scale to zero wins here, no contest.

 Scenario B — Medium Traffic — 100,000 Requests Per Day (3M/Month)